Browser tests that understand your app

 Detected: Click on the clear task icon

-By using natural language and AI, Carbonate figures out changes to your application just like a real user would.
+Carbonate understands your application; working out changes to your application just like a real user would.

 Loading...